Carbon monoxide: Industrial production

 Since CO is a gas, the reduction process can be driven by heating, exploiting the positive (favorable) entropy of reaction.
 The Ellingham diagram shows that CO formation is favored over in high temperatures.

 Use

 Chemical industry

-Carbon monoxide is an industrial gas that has many applications in bulk chemicals manufacturing.
+Carbon monoxide is an industrial gas with many applications in bulk chemicals manufacturing.
 Large quantities of aldehydes are produced by the hydroformylation reaction of alkenes, carbon monoxide, and H2.
 Hydroformylation is coupled to the Shell higher olefin process to give precursors to detergents.

 Phosgene, useful for preparing isocyanates, polycarbonates, and polyurethanes, is produced by passing purified carbon monoxide and chlorine gas through a bed of porous activated carbon, which serves as a catalyst.
 World production of this compound was estimated to be 2.74 million tonnes in 1989.